rpm-software-management/dnf/doc/command_ref.rst

     to regenerate the cache files the next time it is run.

 ``dnf clean expire-cache``
-    Removes local cookie files saying when the metadata and mirrorlists were downloaded for each repo.
+    Marks the repository metadata expired.
 DNF will re-validate the cache for each repo the next time it is used.

 ``dnf clean metadata``
     Removes repository metadata.
 Those are the files which DNF uses to determine